shoaibshah110/CKA/Section 2 Core Concepts/deployments.md

 - template - The pod template used to create pods.
 This contains:
     - metadata.labels (labels applied to Pods)
     - spec (how the Pod runs)

+Important Rule - Selector labels must match the labels in the pod template otherwise the Deployment would be invalid

+---

+## Pod Level Configuration in a Deployment
+- Anything that affects how or where the Pod runs goes under:
+    - spec.template.spec

+## Examples:
+- containers
+- resource requests and limits
+- nodeSelector or nodeAffinity
+- tolerations
+- volumes